bradygaster/downr/Server/wwwroot/posts/simulate-volume/index.md

 ![Different instances](media/different-instances.png)

 Now you'll see that the `workerservice`'s requests are being randomly spread across the `heartbeat` service instances.
 This shows how Kubernetes is actively routing requests to the most appropriate instance.
-One microservice needs only to know the **service endpoint address** - in this example case, `http://heartbeat` - and Kubernetes does the rest of the work.
+One microservice needs only to know the **service endpoint address**&mdash;in this example case, `http://heartbeat`&mdash;and Kubernetes does the rest of the work.